 Any variation on the "well it happened to me and I'm ok" theme is a fallacy because it is close to impossible to measure lost potential.
 Did kids who were spanked survive, even thrive?
 Sure.
 Because humans are resilient.
 But are they the best version of who they could've been had they been parented from a place of wholeness, with genuine compassion and respect?
 That is 100% NO, and a half century of evidence backs it up.

-If as a child you were spanked, or otherwise disciplined/punished in a punitive and shaming way, and have now grown up believing that its ok to use your power as an adult in the form of force, isolation, shame etc to dominate a vulnerable person in your care (which is unfortunately the basis of most mainstream parenting techniques like time outs, taking away possessions, yelling constantly, sticker/strikes charts and spanking etc), that itself is evidence of how the cycle of harm has impacted your development and will be passed on unless we make a conscious choice to heal our own wounds and break the cycle of harm.
+If as a child you were spanked, or otherwise disciplined/punished in a punitive and shaming way, and have now grown up believing that its ok to use your power as an adult in the form of force, isolation, shame etc to dominate a vulnerable person in your care (which is unfortunately the basis of most mainstream parenting techniques like time outs, taking away possessions, yelling, sticker/strikes charts and spanking etc), that itself is evidence of how the cycle of harm has impacted your development and will be passed on unless we make a conscious choice to heal our own wounds and break the cycle of harm.

 Does it mean our parents whom we love were "bad" people?
 No more than you or I are.
 They did the best they could with what they knew and for where they were in their own journey ❤

 Now we know better so it's up to US to break the cycle of punitive and demeaning treatment of children.
 Its up to us to raise a new generation with unconditional love and genuine respect for our children as fully human individuals.
-Its up to us to do right by our kids even if the law allows us to treat them as sub-human.
+Its up to us to do right by our kids even if the law allows us to treat them as less than.

 It can be a very difficult process to accept that our parents caused us harm - intentionally or not - and to raise our children differently than we were raised, but we owe it to our children to deal with our s**t and be our best selves, so they can grow into THEIR best selves.